ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 The firewall rule allows traffic from the private network IP to go through your Edge Service Gateway.
 You might need to repeat this process (steps 5 - 10) to allow different traffic to enter your virtual data center, depending on which ports and protocols you need to open up.

 1. From the tenant portal, click **Data Centers**.
-2. From the main page under **Virtual Data Center**, click the virtual data center where you would like to configure the private network.
+2. From the main page under **Virtual Data Center**, click the virtual data center where you want to configure the private network.
 3. In the left pane under **Networking**, click **Edges**.
 4. In the right pane, select the network and click **SERVICES**.
 5. Click the **Firewall** tab and click **+** to add a firewall rule.